nex3/perspective-el/README.md

   commands.
 - `persp-state-default-file`: Changes the default file to use for saving and loading Perspective state.
+- `persp-show-modestring`: Determines if Perspective should show its status in the modeline.
+It defaults to `t`, but can also be `nil` (turning off the modeline status display) or `'header` (which uses the header line instead of the modeline).
+- `persp-modestring-short`: When set to `t`, show a shortened modeline string with only the current perspective instead of the full list.
+Defaults to `nil`.

 To change keys used after the prefix key, with `use-package` you can do: